-In Marvel: Crisis Protocol you play a small skirmish force that is typically from 4-6 models against an opponent’s similar force.
+In Marvel: Crisis Protocol you play a small skirmish force, typically 4-6 models, against an opponent’s similar force.
 Forces are able to be selected from any model in the range, providing huge flexibility in force selection.
 There are bonuses if you form affiliations with your models, basically taking half or more of your models from a given faction will unlock a leader’s ability and also other possible powers via the form of cards.

 To play a game though, you want to have a collection of at least 10 models to select from.
 This is because each game you will determine a threat level (points) that you will play as part of the mission selection process and then build your crew from 8 team tactics cards and the 10 models you brought to that game.

 Each mission will have two Crisis Cards that provide placement for objectives and rules for scoring points.
 Games last for 6 game rounds or when one player scores 16 points (which is the typical way for games to end).
 Mission cards are sorted into two types, secure and extraction, with each player contributing one of those cards to the overall mission.

 During game rounds, players take it in turn activating models much like most skirmish games.
 Models are allowed two actions followed by any number of super powers that the model has, paying for those in a currency known as power.
 Power is obtained on per model basis from taking damage, some attacks, and some super powers.
 It’s an interesting dynamic that provides the kind of feel of characters doing more awesome things as they get further into the fight.

 Most characters in the game have two sides of their character card, a healthy and damaged side.
 As the character takes damage they will become dazed and at the end of the round the character card will flip.
 This really gives you the feeling of those comics where the hero gets beat up and then in next month’s issue they somehow get out of it.